Celia Rubio‑Madrigal

 About me

-I am a second-year PhD candidate at the Relational ML Lab, supervised by Dr. Rebekka Burkholz, at the CISPA Helmholtz Center for Information Security in Saarland, Germany.
+I am a PhD candidate at the Relational ML Lab, supervised by Dr. Rebekka Burkholz at CISPA Helmholtz Center for Information Security in Saarland, Germany.

 Background